 iPod Shuffle Digital Media Player, 2009

-This is a Digital media player.
-It was manufactured by Apple Computer, Inc..
+This is a Digital Media Player.
+It was designed by Apple Industrial Design Team and the design director was Jonathan Ive and manufactured by Apple Inc..
 It is dated 2009 and we acquired it in 2010.
 Its medium is polished anodized aluminum, glass, stainless steel.
 It is a part of the Product Design and Decorative Arts department.

 Apple’s iPod and its variants, including the Shuffle, are among the most influential personal appliances of the early 21st century.
 The iPod has brought cultural shifts in our relationship to music and communications in the 21st century.
 Innovative technology makes it possible to store, carry, and share music, pictures, video, and movies with these increasingly diminutive and powerful portable devices.
 The iPod lineup is significant for its up-to-the-minute technology and increasing miniaturization.
 Multiple functions are integrated into models smaller than a deck of cards or a tube of lipstick.
 Furthermore, the devices connect technology with fashion via color: Apple has created a color spectrum for the Shuffle that reflects contemporary taste.